 Let Me Travel Through the Air Like a Winged Bird

 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

-There is an online Tarzan and the Huntress video available that is viewable free and without downloading that has an overlay to the soundtrack in Russian or some such language.
+If the above doesn't work there is also an online Tarzan and the Huntress video available that is viewable free and without downloading that has been online for a very long time, albeit with an overlay to the soundtrack in Russian or some such language.
 If you click the MUTE on your computer, go to the page, and slide the video time to the 41 minute mark the glider scene will come up.
 Click HERE.

 The image you clicked to come here that depicts a winged-man flying is from the long running television series Bonanza, more specifically, Season 6 Episode 20 titled The Ponderosa Birdman, first shown February 7, 1965.
 The man in flight is supposed to be Hoss Cartwright, played by actor Dan Blocker in the series, although thought to be stuntman Bill Clark in the photo.
 In the series Hoss is one of three sons of the widowed family patriarch Ben Cartwright of which the series circulates around.
 For a rather comprehensive plot summery of that particular episode please see the following review by Susan Grote: